Neroli1108/code-function-analysis-vscode-ext/README.md

 - **API Provider**:

-  - Choose between `"OpenAI"`, `"HuggingFace"`, or `"GoogleGemini"` for analysis.
+  - Choose between `"OpenAI"`, `"HuggingFace"`, or `"GoogleGemini"` for analysis and unit test generation.

 - **Hugging Face Model Selection**:

-  - Choose from the pre-defined models or set `"custom"` and specify your desired model name for analysis.
+  - Choose from the pre-defined models or set `"custom"` and specify your desired model name for analysis or unit test generation.

 - **Feedback Level**: